I’m a huge fan of plyometrics for runners.

 Proper form

-Start with your feet turned out slightly, toes pointing forward, arms extended and back straight.
+Start with your feet turned out slightly, your toes pointing forward, your arms extended, and your back straight.

 Do 12 to 15 reps to complete one set.